Checking the True Picture for Diffusion Pharmaceuticals Inc. (DFFN)

-On Friday, shares of Diffusion Pharmaceuticals Inc. (NASDAQ:DFFN) marked $0.41 per share versus a previous $0.36 closing price.
-With having a 14.50% gain, an insight into the fundamental values of Diffusion Pharmaceuticals Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-DFFN showed a fall of -10.53% within its YTD performance, with highs and lows between $0.21 – $11.00 during the period of 52 weeks, compared to the simple moving average of -74.43% in the period of the last 200 days.
+On Friday, shares of Diffusion Pharmaceuticals Inc. (NASDAQ:DFFN) marked $0.40 per share versus a previous $0.40 closing price.
+With having a -0.45% loss, an insight into the fundamental values of Diffusion Pharmaceuticals Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+DFFN showed a fall of -13.31% within its YTD performance, with highs and lows between $0.21 – $11.00 during the period of 52 weeks, compared to the simple moving average of -73.55% in the period of the last 200 days.

 H.C.
 Wainwright equity researchers changed the status of Diffusion Pharmaceuticals Inc. (NASDAQ: DFFN) shares to a “Buy” rating in the report published on March 21st, 2018.